-Compression clothing that covers the most important muscle groups for your activity will improve your awareness of the biofeedback going to your muscles and connective tissue.
-That means your coordination, agility and surefootedness clicks into place quicker, and you have greater awareness of posture and body positioning.
-2XU’s Elite MCS Compression has extra compression mapped to the key muscles for your sport, which will give you even greater biofeedback to the muscles during warm-up.
-If you don’t want to keep it on during your session or event, check out the sleeve-style MCS Compression Arm Guards and MCS Compression Calf Guards, which can both be whipped off in a jiffy without the need to remove any other clothes.
+- Compression clothing that covers the most important muscle groups for your activity will improve your awareness of the biofeedback going to your muscles and connective tissue.
+That means your coordination, agility and sure footedness clicks into place quicker, and you have greater awareness of posture and body positioning.
+2XU's Elite MCS Compression has extra compression mapped to the key muscles for your sport, which will give you even greater biofeedback to the muscles during warm-up.
+If you don’t want to keep it on during your session or event, check out the sleeve-style Force Compression Arm Guards and Light Speed Compression Calf Guards, which can both be whipped off in a jiffy without the need to remove any other clothes.

 Let your body cool down gently, and use compression as ‘passive recovery’.

 - Post-exercise “shivers”, muscle spasms, stiffness – cooling down too rapidly after training can be a big contributor to all these.
 Here’s how it works.
 When you stop exercising, your heat loss is going to be greater than your heat production.
 That’s fine at first, because if your core body temperature drops too much or too quickly, your blood vessels can begin to constrict, restricting blood flow to and from the muscles.
 This over-rapid cooling is worse in people with bodies that have a relatively high surface area, such as tall, lean people, and most women.

 - Wearing compression clothing after exercise can prevent excessive soreness and muscle damage from hard training sessions, according to several studies, including Massey University research on compression socks and running performance.
 A report published by Ausport explained that this happens due to a reduction in post-exercise swelling in muscles and joints, and better clearance of the biochemical indicators of muscle fatigue and muscle damage.